UNBCTF/writeups/2021/OverTheWire/bandit/level_31/Reid_H.md

 ## Solution ##

 Same as previous levels for cloning the repo.
 The contents of the 'README.md' file say that we just need to push a certain file with certain contents to the origin.
-To do so, let's create the file with `echo 'May I come in?' > key.txt'.
+To do so, let's create the file with `echo 'May I come in?' > key.txt`.
 When we try to stage the file with `git add .`, we get a warning telling us that our path is listed in a .gitignore file.
 Let's override this by running `git add -f .`, commit our changes with `git commit -m "Hopefully this works..."` and push to the origin with `git push -u origin`.
 Now it'll return us this message with the password in the middle:

 ```
 remote: ### Attempting to validate files... ####